 Here is a clip from the making of Mr Turner which includes the actor learning to paint.

 Using local and less famous artists

-Some set directors prefer working with local or emerging artists (as they are supposedly easier to work with), renting works or commissioning special pieces as there are fewer legal issues (as explained in this Artsy article).
+Some set directors prefer working with local or emerging artists (as they are supposedly easier to work with), renting works or commissioning special pieces as there are fewer legal issues.

 One of my paintings that is owned by Artbank was used on the set of the Australian SBS series 'Carla Cametti' a few years ago.
 As the artist I still owned the copyright, so the film makers paid me a fee and I signed a release form.

 And, finally, if you would like to smile, here is Jim Gaylord showing us:

 1. Art Dealers are Evil

 7. Anything can be art